ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 \\
 commitment&=\mathrm{Hash}(secret)
 \\
-leaf&=\mathrm{Hash}(amount_o \ | \ commitment)
+leaf&=\mathrm{Hash}(identifier \ | \ amount_o \ | \ commitment)
 \end{aligned}
 $$

 Where $amount_w$ is the withdraw amount, $amount_o$ is the output amount.

+**Note**
-**Note**: in above process, we set $\{nullifier_i\}_{i\in L}$, $leaf$, $root$ and $amount_w$ as public variables from the circuits.
+In above process, we set $\{nullifier_i\}_{i\in L}$, $leaf$, $root$ and $amount_w$ as public variables from the circuits.

 ### 4.3 Proof of membership

 #### 4.3.1 Why not merkle proof

-Proof of membership in zkUSD lies in demonstrating that the inputs come from an arbitrary set constructed by user, meanwhile ensuring that this set is publicly available to anyone.
-Typically, the set can be organized into a new Merkle Tree and user should prove that each input is also a leaf node of the Merkle Tree (Indeed, privacy-focused solutions like Tornado Cash v2 have adopted this kind of design).
+Proof of membership in Vala lies in demonstrating that the inputs come from an arbitrary set constructed by user, meanwhile ensuring that this set is publicly available to anyone.
+Typically, the set can be organized into a new Merkle Tree and user should prove that each input is also a leaf node of the Merkle Tree (Indeed, privacy-focused solutions like Tornado Cash v2, Privacy Pools have adopted this kind of design).

-However, if the set is too small, the user's privacy is compromised.
-If the set is too large, generating the corresponding merkle tree incurs a huge gas cost on blockchain, since ZK-friendly hash functions (Poseidon, Rescue) are not integrated by EVM primitively, while creating merkle tree has a complexity of O(n) hash.
+Apparently, if the set is too small, the user's privacy is compromised.
+If the set is too large, generating the corresponding merkle tree incurs a huge gas cost on EVM, since ZK-friendly hash functions (Poseidon, Rescue) are not integrated by EVM primitively, while creating merkle tree has a complexity of O(n) hash.

 We hereby adopt the Plookup to construct proof of membership, instead of Merkle Tree.
 Let’s take a look at the design idea of Plookup:

 *"we precompute a lookup table of the legitimate (input, output) combinations; and the prover argues the witness values exist in this table."*

+There are **2** main advantages of Plookup in ower membership proof.
+- In the proving phase, we do not need to perform existence proofs for each ULO, which significantly reduces the circuit size.
+- In the verification phase, we do not need to perform hash operation in EVM.
+In fact, only one elliptic curve pairing is required.

 #### 4.3.2 Plookup implementation

-Assuming the user provides a leaf index list of size $m$ from the source ULOs, denoted as $t$, then we pad the set $t$ with 0 until it satisfies the size of circuit size $n$.
+Assuming the user provides an identifier list of size $m$ from the source ULOs, denoted as $t$, then we pad the set $t$ with 0 until it satisfies the size of circuit size $n$.

 $$
-t=\{1834,25536,...,0,...,0\}
+t=\{id_0,id_1,...,0,...,0\}
 $$

 Let $f$ be the query table: